Alimony Attorney in Tampa

 Bridge-the-gap and rehabilitative alimony come with specific requirements in the Tampa region, and courts in Hillsborough County ask for thorough supporting documentation with any request.
 For durational alimony, local judges pay close attention to the length of the marriage and the standard of living set in the Tampa Bay area, so presenting evidence that meets the court's expectations is critical.
 With substantial changes to state law in 2023, including reforms to alimony duration and eligibility, knowing how these rules affect your case can be the difference between frustration and a fair solution.

-We Can Help You Secure The Best Deal Possible
+We Can Help You Secure The Best Deal Possible in Tampa

-We have the experience necessary to help you negotiate the best alimony agreement possible.
 To get started on your case, call us now at (656) 219-3970 or send us an email to set up a consultation.
 Our attorneys serve clients in the Tampa metro and bay area.

 *Ms. Todd offers a free one-hour consultation.
 Mr. Rechel’s one-hour consultation fee is $400.